rossysheil/ross-blog/src/pages/articles/2017-01-04---Silicon-Valley-Management-Practices/index.md

   - "Monotype"
   - "History of typography"
   - "Helvetica"
-description: "A founder and operator guide to scaling tech companies courtey of Andy Grove."
+description: "A founder and operator guide to scaling tech companies courtey of Andy Grove.
+Andy Grove's management philosophy is a long-time favorite of Silicon Valley founders.
+During my time managing teams at Twitter this management framework was launched in the company by Dick Costolo as part of Twitter's people management and operations philosophy."
 ---

 *An exploration of Andy Grove’s management style for leader’s old & new…this is the first of non-fiction books I will read & write about every 2 weeks, all thoughts are my own…*